Ben-D-Anderson/ben-d-anderson.github.io/about.md

 Hello, my name is Ben Anderson.
 I'm a software engineer from the United Kingdom.

-This is my technical blog where I write about programming and cyber security.
+This is my technical blog where I write about programming.

 The content and opinions on this blog are completely my own and do not represent any entity or organisation that I work for.